neiqo/Project-Anna/README.md

 ## Project Goal

-The goal of VoidDeck is to create a lightweight and extensible room monitoring platform that provides both immediate environmental feedback and long-term insights through historical data analysis, while remaining simple enough to run entirely on an ESP32.
+The goal of ANNA is to create a lightweight and extensible room monitoring platform that provides both immediate environmental feedback and long-term insights through historical data analysis, while remaining simple enough to run entirely on an ESP32.